Minnows Comoros send Ghana crashing out of Africa Cup of Nations

 Mogni struck again when he pushed a low cross from Ben Djaloud past goalkeeper Joseph Wollacott to give the islanders a stunning triumph.

-Ghana had come to Cameroon confident of going far having pipped South Africa to secure a place in the final African qualifying round for the 2022 World Cup in Qatar.
+Ghana had come to Cameroon confident of going far having pipped South Africa to secure a place in the final African qualifying round for the World Cup.

 But after falling behind so early in northwest Cameroon, disaster struck on 25 minutes when Ayew, the son of Ghana legend Abedi 'Pele' Ayew, was shown a red card.